nixmeer/ESP_SHD/README.md

   </service>
 </service-group>
 ```
-Then reboot.
+Reboot the pi.
 SHDs should find the broker now automatically.